shnartho/Holiday-Planner-FullStackWebApp/README.md

 **🧑‍🔬 Using Minikube 🙍‍♂️Using Docker-Compose 👶On localhost**

-#### Desired CI/CD Workflow
+#### CI/CD Workflow
 ![Application](./images/forGithub1.png)

-## Run/Test
+## Execute and Evaluate the Web Application
 🟢 **Using Minikube** <br>To run using minikube, make sure you have minikube installed in your mahchine.
 If your minikube running on docker driver, use these command **Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All** and **minikube config set driver hyperv**.
-The deploy the frontend, backend and database in minikube kubernetes cluster using, <br> <ul> </ul>
+The deploy the frontend, backend and database in minikube kubernetes cluster go to ./kubernetes-deployment and run,<br>
+`kubectl apply -f db-service.yaml -f db-deployment.yaml`
+<br>`kubectl apply -f backend-config.yaml backend-service.yaml -f backend-deployment.yaml`
+<br>`kubectl apply -f frontend-config.yaml frontend-service.yaml -f frontend-deployment.yaml`

 ![minikube](./images/minikube-front.png)
 <div style="display: flex; justify-content: space-between;">
   <img src="./images/minikubeip.png" alt="Image 1" width="22%" height="80"/>
   <img src="./images/minikube-back.png" alt="Image 3" width="77%" height="400"/>
 </div>

 🟢 **Using Docker-Compose** <br>To run using docker-compose, run **"docker-compose up --build"** in the current directory.
 Please make sure make sure the database credentials of the docker-compsoe file and /backend/start_project/settings.py match.
 Also in /backend/entrypoint.sh make sure you use the hostname instead of db-service.
-After
 ![docker-compose](./images/docker-compose.png)

 🟢 **Running On Localhost**